KaiyuWei/chat-box/README.md

 Use session users to enable storing chat history and continous chat.

+### Add real user auth system

+Add pages for user reigister and login.
+For now use Dummy user with id 1.

+### Sliding window + Running summary

+For accelerating the processing, we should not query and send too many messages to the AI model all at once:

+- Keep only the last N messages verbatim (e.g., 12–30 turns).
+- Maintain a running summary of older content (update it whenever the convo exceeds a threshold).
+- Prompt = system + running_summary + last_N_messages (+ optional facts/memories).
+- Store the summary in your DB (you already have a conversation_summaries table above).

 ### Add test cases for endpoint chat_with_model

 #### Test File Location